tomit4/professor_leonard/intermediate_algebra/README.md

 **LEFTOFF:**

-Video: Intermediate Algebra Lecture 9.4: How to Graph Systems of Linear Inequalities
+Video: Intermediate Algebra Lecture 10.1: An Introduction to Radicals (Roots) and Radical Functions

 General Timestamp: 0:00